labex-labs/practice-devops-programming-projects/README.md

 <img width="128px" src="https://file.labex.io/path/a3Od9y18p0bV.png">
 </div>

-DevOps is revolutionizing software development and IT operations.
-This Skill Tree offers a structured learning path for mastering DevOps practices and tools.
-It's perfect for beginners, providing a systematic way to understand continuous integration, delivery, and deployment.
-Hands - on courses and real - world playground exercises help you develop practical skills for professional settings.
+Learn DevOps with a structured learning path designed for beginners to master modern practices and tools.
+This roadmap provides a systematic way to understand continuous integration, delivery, and deployment.
+The included hands-on DevOps courses and real-world exercises help develop practical skills for professional software development and IT operations.

 ## Exercises